astralfrontier-itch-io/astral-comics/rules/rules.md

 ## STUN

 All characters have a special trait called STUN.
 It has a fixed level of 10.
 Rather than rolling it during combat or to accomplish something, you roll for effect (called **recharging the pool**) at a predefined point during the game, and keep track of the total.
 You lose any previous effect in a pool when you recharge it.
-It's recommended, but not required, to take the standard effect when recharging pools.

 * Recharge at the start of every scene, or if you spend a Page of combat time without appearing
+* You can take the standard effect (30 STUN) if you want
 * Lose 1 STUN per point of damaging effect directed at you
 * If you are out of STUN, you are unconscious or otherwise out of the fight (unless you specified another defeat condition)